jfbu/sphinx/doc/latex.rst

    Default: ``''``

+   .. versionchanged:: 8.3.0
+      LaTeX macros in the content may have names using the ``@`` letter.

 ``'figure_align'``
    Latex figure float alignment.
 Whenever an image doesn't fit into the current page, it will be 'floated' into the next page but may be preceded by any